RajanSandha/auto_blog/_posts/2025-06-02-gemini-ultra-veo-3-is-googles-ai-video-generator-w.md

 *   **Gemini Ultra:** The most expensive tier, currently at $125 per month for the first three months (usually $250).
 *   **Vertex:** Google's AI enterprise platform.

-If you're not ready to drop that kind of cash, you can try **Veo 2** with Google AI's Pro plan, which offers a one-month free trial and then costs $20 per month. [link text](https://www.example.com/veo2-review) (Placeholder for Veo 2 review link)
+If you're not ready to drop that kind of cash, you can try **Veo 2** with Google AI's Pro plan, which offers a one-month free trial and then costs $20 per month.

 Remember Google's **Gemini privacy policy**: they collect data to improve their tech, so avoid sharing sensitive information.
 You also agree to their , which bans abusive or illegal content.